-One way to prevent being taken advantage of in sales negotiations is to ensure that everyone involved has accurate knowledge of the value of their properties.
+One way to prevent being taken advantage of in sales negotiations is to ensure that everyone involved accurately knows the value of their properties.
 Before you make an offer to buy or sell a home, you should hire an appraiser to determine its worth in the current market.

 Hiring a real estate attorney can help you navigate the legal aspects of buying and selling your home, saving you time and money in the long run.
-Your real estate attorney will be drafting contracts, negotiating with buyers and sellers for fair market values for both parties, reviewing title work and surveys (with updates), and much more.
+Your real estate attorney will draft contracts, negotiate with buyers and sellers for fair market values for both parties, review title work and surveys (with updates), and much more.

-The first step to knowing what you’re responsible for is reaching out to your lender.
+The first step to knowing what you’re responsible for is contacting your lender.
 This is especially important if there is a lien on the property or you are in danger of losing your home.

-By reaching out to a mortgage lender, you can learn about any fees that may have been assessed and confirm that you thoroughly understand your loan balance.
+By contacting a mortgage lender, you can learn about any fees that may have been assessed and confirm that you thoroughly understand your loan balance.
 If there are any penalties for early payoff and issues with your credit score, now would be the time to start improving them.

-If you have a home equity line of credit, it’s essential to know how much money is available.
+If you have a home equity line of credit, knowing how much money is available is essential.
 This will help you determine whether there are any restrictions on what you can use the funds for.
 It’s also important to know if you have any other debts tied to your home.
-It would be wise to get those paid off before you sell the property.
+Getting those paid off before you sell the property would be wise.
 By doing this, you can avoid any issues coming down the road.

-The most important thing to remember when selling your property is to view yourself as a businessperson.
+When selling your property, the most important thing to remember is to view yourself as a businessperson.
 Make sure you do enough research before making any real estate decisions, and try to get as many guarantees as possible in your deal.
 It might take some extra legwork today, but it will save you time and hassle.